Table columns

 First TD of second TR Second TD of second TR Third TD of second TR Fourth TD of second TR

 Once the border-collapse has been added, the border works.
 Unfortunately the browsers disagree on the exact scope of the border.
-Firefox, supported by Safari (and buggily by iCab), applies the border as follows:
+The WebKit browsers do this:

 width